nishat-parveen/Deep_learning_with_Tensorflow/README.md

-# Deep_learning_Pytorch_Tensorflow
+# Deep_learning_Tensorflow
-Deep learning projects in image and text using Pytorch.
+Deep learning projects in image and text using TensorflowCore.